 Cause and Effect

-More than one-half of insomnia cases are related to depression, anxiety or psychological stress.
+Approximately 50% of insomnia cases are related to depression, anxiety or psychological stress.
 Often the qualities of a person’s insomnia and their other symptoms can be helpful in determining the role of mental illness in a person’s inability to sleep.
 Early morning wakefulness can be a sign of depression, along with low energy, inability to concentrate, sadness and a change in appetite or weight.
 On the other hand, a sudden dramatic decrease in sleep which is accompanied by increase in energy, or the lack of need for sleep may be a sign of mania.

 Many anxiety disorders are associated with difficulties sleeping.
 Obsessive-compulsive disorder (OCD) is frequently associated with poor sleep.
 Panic attacks during sleep may suggest a panic disorder.
 Poor sleep resulting from nightmares may be associated with posttraumatic stress disorder (PTSD).

 Substance use disorders can also cause problems with sleep.
 While alcohol is sedating in limited quantities, intoxication with alcohol can make you wake up numerous times in the night and disturbs your sleep patterns.
 Illicit drugs such as LSD and ecstasy are also associated with interruptions in sleep.
 Some sedative medications may cause sleepiness during intoxication but can disturb sleep and cause serious problems sleeping in people who are misusing or withdrawing from these medications.